 Jhn 5:26 For just as the Father has life in Himself, even so He gave to the Son also to have life in Himself;” 1 Jhn 5:11 The testimony is this, that God gave to us eternal life, and this life is in his Son.

 Does Paul promise, on the basis of Paul 2 Tim 4:8, anything other than eternal life, that is, access to the kingdom of God?
 Who is meant when talking about all?
 My friend, a Jehovah’s Witness, was 100 percent sure that all of these cannot enter the kingdom of God.
-They are only ones rewarded with eternal life.
+They are the only ones rewarded with eternal life.
 Only the 144,000 chosen Jehovah’s Witnesses are allowed to enter the kingdom of God.
 So we came to a different view, because in my opinion, access to God’s kingdom and especially salvation is not limited to members of any organization.

 In Timothy’s letter, Paul speaks of the crown of righteousness which he says will be received on the day of the resurrection.
 Paul also states that the same reward (crown) is also available to all those who love Jesus’ coming – parousia.
 The verses revealed that the resurrected ones will receive eternal life on the day of resurrection.
 What else do they get?
 They get a high position in the kingdom of God, i.e. they will rule together with Jesus Christ.

-This is how I interpret the concepts of crown of righteousness and the crown of life.
+This is how I interpret the concepts of the crown of righteousness and the crown of life.
 The English translation speaks of crown, which refers to the government, to rule. λοιπὸν ἀπόκειτα μοι ὁ τῆς δικαιοσύνης στέφανος Loipon apokeitai moi ho tes dikaiosynes Stephanos.
 Strongs define the word Stephanos: that which surrounds, i.e. a crown, garland, Honor, Glory. – In the covenant and in many other places we speak only of eternal (αἰωνίου) life.
 This is why I think Paul means wreaths (or crown) of righteousness for something more than just eternal life.
 If Paul intended to have eternal life in the aforementioned verse, he could have used the same phrase as in many other verses is used for this purpose.

 According to the Bible, those who are eligible for the first resurrection will rule the kingdom of God together with Jesus: Rev 20:4 Then I saw thrones, and those who sat on them were given authority to judge.
 I also saw the souls of those who had been beheaded because of their testimony about Jesus and because of the word of God.
 They had not worshiped the beast or its image and had not received its mark on their foreheads or hands.
 They came back to life and ruled with Christ for a thousand years.
 5 The rest of the dead did not come back to life until the thousand years were over.
 This is the first resurrection.